 For Filling

-- Combine chopped rhubarb and cane sugar in a bowl.
+Combine chopped rhubarb (and other fruit, if using) and cane sugar in a bowl.

 Cobbler Batter

-- Stir together whole grain flour, cinnamon, baking powder, and brown sugar.
+Stir together whole grain flour, cinnamon, nutmeg, baking powder, baking soda, and brown sugar.
 Form a well in the center.

-- Add the almond milk, safflower oil, and vanilla extract.
+Add the almond milk, sunflower oil, and vanilla extract.
 Stir until combined thoroughly, but don't overmix.

 Cobbler Assembly